schitresh/computer_science/database_system/6_transactions_and_schedules.md

   - Swapping non-conflicting operations
     - S1: R1(A), W1(A), R1(B), W1(B), R2(A), W2(A), R2(B), W2(B)
   - This can be represented as T1 -> T2
-  - It can also be rearranged as T2-> T1
+  - It can also be rearranged as T2 -> T1
 - Example 2:
   - S: R2(A), W2(A), R1(A), W1(A), R1(B), W1(B), R2(B), W2(B)
-  - A needs to be written by T2 first & B needs to be written by T1 first
+  - A needs to be written by T2 first & then needs to be read by T1
+  - B needs to be written by T1 first & then needs to be read by T2
   - Hence, it cannot be rearranged as T1 -> T2 or T2 -> T1
   - So it is not conflict serializable